 Earnings Method: A dividend discount analysis was performed by PBS pursuant to which a range of values of Jefferson was determined by adding (i) the present value of estimated future dividend streams that Jefferson could generate over a five-year period and (ii) the present value of the "terminal value" of Jefferson's tangible equity at the end of the fifth year.
-The "terminal value" of Jefferson's tangible equity at the end of the fifth year.
-The "terminal value" of Jefferson's tangible equity at the end of the fifth year stangible equity.
+The "terminal value" of Jefferson's tangible equity at the end of the five-year period was determined by applying a multiple of 1.19 times the projected terminal year's tangible equity.
 The 1.19 multiple represents the median price paid as a multiple of tangible equity for all Comparable Group bank and thrift transactions located in the Southeastern United States with LTM ROAA between 0.25% and 0.75% since January 1, 2012.

 Projected dividend streams and the terminal value were discounted to present values using a discount rate of 12.99%.
 This rate reflects assumptions regarding the required rate of return of holders or buyers of Jefferson common shares.
 The aggregate value of Jefferson, determined by adding the present value of the total cash flows at the end of the five-year period, was \$45,559,000, or \$6.91 per Jefferson common share.
 In addition, using the five-year projection as a base, a twenty-year projection was prepared.
 Assumptions utilized in the analysis included an annual growth rate in assets of 3.0% per year in years one through five and 5.0% per year for the remainder of the analysis.
 Return on assets was projected to increase to 1.15% by year eleven and remain constant throughout the long-term analysis.
-It was assumed that Jefferson would pay common dividends in years one through five at a rate equal to 50% of net income in years six through twenty.
+It was assumed that Jefferson would pay common dividends in years one through five at a rate equal to 50% of net income and 60% of net income in years six through twenty.
 This long-term projection resulted in an aggregate value of \$36,167,000, or \$5.48 per Jefferson common share.